dsidavis/DSIWeb/content/articles/Recent/DHOfficeHours.md

 During office hours, Dan can provide feedback on:
 * Bibliometrics -- Scopus web interface and API
 * Beginner through intermediate skills in R -- including ggplot for plotting, igraph for network analysis, dplyr for SQL-like data wrangling
-* Philosophical issues in statistics and Data Science -- everything from deciding between frequentist or Bayesian methods, what to do about P-hacking and alpha cutoffs, and estimate reporting to picking the right tests.
+* Philosophical issues in statistics and Data Science (How do you decide between frequentist or Bayesian methods?
+What should you do about P-hacking and alpha cutoffs?
+How do you know you've picked the right test?
+Etc.)